Interview with key figures

 Professor Richard Turner Warwick

-Professor Turner Warwick studied in Oxford and at the Institute of Urology, London.
+Richard Turner Warwick studied in Oxford and at the Institute of Urology London.
 He was a pioneer of functional urology and urodynamics.

 On making his own instruments

 For further information: please see the article by Dominic Hodgson and Peter Thompson

 published in the 2011 edition of De Historia Urologiae Europaeae 2011; 18: 15-26 .